axoflow/axosyslog-core-docs/content/docs/chapter-global-options/reference-options/_index.md

 | Accepted values: | number  |
 | Default:         | `N/A` |

-*Description:* To avoid performance issues or even overloading {{% productparam "abbrev" %}} (for example, if a script starts to send logs from different IP addresses to {{% productparam "abbrev" %}}), you might want to limit the number of registered dynamic counters in the message statistics.
+*Description:* To avoid performance issues or even overloading {{% param "product.abbrev" %}} (for example, if a script starts to send logs from different IP addresses to {{% param "product.abbrev" %}}), you might want to limit the number of registered dynamic counters in the message statistics.
 For details on message statistics, see {{% xref "/docs/chapter-log-statistics/_index.md" %}}.

   -